-While instructors have the academic freedom to develop and structure a syllabus that reflects their own teaching style, the foundation for the syllabus must come from the Course Outline of Record.
+While instructors have the academic freedom to develop and structure a syllabus that reflects their own teaching style, the foundation for the syllabus must come from the Course Outline of Record and the Student Learning Outcomes.

-- Course Description and Objectives-these must be stated exactly as written on the Course Outline of Record. - Course Content-instructors may choose to list course content on a timetable (daily, weekly, monthly) that suits their particular style or approach; however, all content on the Course Outline of Record must be covered during the semester. - Course Approved Student Learning Outcomes (SLOs)-instructors may choose to include Course Approved Student Learning Outcomes (SLOs) on their syllabus.
-For specific SLO Committee Approved Guidelines please refer to Communicating Approved Student Learning Outcomes to Students section of the AP&P Standards & Practices Handbook.
-If faculty choose not to include SLOs on their syllabus, please be sure to communicate the SLOs to students in another SLO Committee approved method as stipulated in the Communicating Approved Student Learning Outcomes to Students section of the AP&P Standards & Practices Handbook. - Assignments and Exams-some instructors choose to provide the exact assignments and due dates with their syllabus; others merely indicate the types and number of assignments students should expect to encounter throughout the semester.
+- Sheriff Department Emergency Contact Number - o Dial direct: 661-722-6399 - From campus phone #4444 or #6399 - Course Description and Objectives-these must be stated exactly as written on the Course Outline of Record. - Course Content-instructors may choose to list course content on a timetable (daily, weekly, monthly) that suits their particular style or approach; however, all content on the Course Outline of Record must be covered during the semester. - Course Approved Student Learning Outcomes (SLOs)-instructors must include Course Approved Student Learning Outcomes (SLOs) on their syllabus.
+These must be stated exactly as written on the Student Learning Outcomes form.
+For specific SLO Committee Approved Guidelines please refer to Communicating Approved Student Learning Outcomes to Students section of the AP&P Standards & Practices Handbook. - Assignments and Exams-some instructors choose to provide the exact assignments and due dates with their syllabus; others merely indicate the types and number of assignments students should expect to encounter throughout the semester.
 In either case, instructors must build their homework assignments based upon those that are suggested on the "typical homework assignments" page in the Course Outline of Record.
 A syllabus should indicate the number and type of quizzes, tests, exams, projects, performances and/or presentations students should expect and their scheduled dates.
 Instructors should also state whether or not late homework will be accepted or if late exams will be given and, if so, what the effect of late work will be a student's grade.